-In 2020, the Company proposes to continue the tracking and reporting performance related to certain metrics in order to test progress towards several key objectives.
-In 2019, the Company began testing and reporting out annual and lifetime carbon reductions resulting from investments in the electrification of heating and delivered fuels measures, lifetime MWh and MMBtu savings, program costs per energy savings, and a customer satisfaction metric.
+In 2020, the Company proposes to continue the In the 2019 Annual Plan, the Company proposed_tracking and reporting performance related to certain metrics in order to test progress towards several key objectives-.
+In 2019, tThe Company began testing and reporting out annual and lifetime carbon reductions resulting from investments in the electrification of heating and delivered fuels measures, lifetime MWh and MMBtu savings, program costs per energy savings, and a customer satisfaction metric.
 The Company continues to work towards tracking greenhouse gas equivalent savings (in carbon dioxide equivalents) resulting from all electric and natural gas measures.
 These efforts were to assist in collecting information in order to consider new performance metrics for future Annual Plans that would better align the plans with Rhode Island's goals for Power Sector Transformation and greenhouse gas emissions reduction.